rahulbakshee/google-adk/multi_tool_agent/README.md

-# Create and interact with your first agent using Agent Development Kit (ADK)
+# Create and interact with agent using Agent Development Kit (ADK)

 This quickstart guides you through installing the Agent Development Kit (ADK), setting up a basic agent with multiple tools, and running it locally either in the terminal or in the interactive, browser-based dev UI.